nicholaswilde/recipes/docs/breads/cranberry-orange-bread.md

 ### Step 1

 Preheat oven to 370°F. Grease (optional) a 9x5 loaf pan.
+Soak dried cranberries in hot water for 0.5 hours or overnight.

 ### Step 2